Community Needs Analysis Surveys

 Preventive maternal and reproductive health care among refugee and immigrant women is suboptimal resulting in health disparities.
 To address community requests for more preventive health for women by female providers, female GSU Nurse Practitioner students are providing preventive care at Grace Village Clinic to female patients.
 Services are free of charge and include labs, STD screenings, and referrals for specialty care.
 An evaluation of the Women’s Health Project provided actionable data for clinicians to understand barriers to care for women in the community.
 This report can be found here.
 For more information, contact Mary Helen O'Connor.

 Social Network Analysis

-The aim of this project was to conduct a social network analysis to identify community-level dissemination modalities within existing social structures.
+The aim of this project is to understand how the community communicates among vastly different language and cultural groups so that future health interventions and communication can be more effectively disseminated.
 We began with the Community Advisory Board.
 Our goal is to understand the most efficacious peer-delivery network to disseminate our applied research findings.
 Furthermore, we hope to learn who is working together and how information is collected or shared.
 This project is ongoing and findings will be shared once available.
-For more information, contact Iris Feinberg.
+For more information, contact Mary Helen O’Connor.